What is ODBC?

-Leading Independent Software Vendors (ISVs), such as Microsoft, Oracle and Teradata have invested heavily to bring SQL-based products to market that are deployed throughout the world.
+Leading Software Vendors (ISVs), such as Microsoft, Oracle and Teradata have invested heavily to bring SQL-based products to market that are deployed throughout the world.

 Users require data connectivity drivers to access SQL data and provide actionable insight and business intelligence based on data.
 Simba Technologies provides the industry’s leading solution to add SQL functionality to proprietary or non-relational data sources and build industry standard data drivers, based on ODBC, JDBC, OLE DB and ADO.NET.

-MDX / mdXML
+What is MDX / mdXML?